SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "I think if she loves you, she will have fun doing it because it's with you, you know," Rainbow said.

-"I think you're right," Pinkie said, "but what game?"
+"I think you're right," Pinkie said.
+"But what game?"

 "I don't know, I think you should pick it, pick a game you want to do specifically with Rarity," Rainbow said.